rails/rails/guides/source/active_record_validations.md

 ### Validation Triggers

 There are two kinds of Active Record objects - those that correspond to a row inside your database and those that do not.
-When you create a new object, using the `new` method, the object does not get saved in the database as yet.
+When you instantiate a new object, using the `new` method, the object does not get saved in the database as yet.
 Once you call `save` on that object then will it be saved into the appropriate database table.
 Active Record uses an instance method called `persisted?` (and its inverse `new_record?`) to determine whether an object is already in the database or not.
 Consider the following Active Record class:

 ```ruby
 class Person < ApplicationRecord